SirDroffilc/Padala-Center-AnyLogic-Discrete-Event-Simulation/README.md

-# Mabuhay Padala Center - AnyLogic Simulation
+# Mabuhay Padala Center - AnyLogic Discrete Event Simulation

 ## Overview
 This repository contains an AnyLogic Discrete Event Simulation (DES) model of the **Mabuhay Padala Center**.
 The simulation models the end-to-end operational flow of a logistics and package delivery hub, from customer arrival and order processing to internal warehouse handling, and finally, outbound truck dispatch.